Lower Town Fishguard is a fantastic place to visit

 Above Lower Town Fishguard is Fishguard Fort, a superb viewpoint, complete with cannons.

 Fishguard has many hotels, bed and breakfasts, holiday rental homes and restaurants.
 It is the main shopping town of North Pembrokeshire with a busy Thursday market in the Town Hall.

-The town is situated at the back of a north facing bay known as Fishguard Bay (Welsh: Bae Abergwaun).
+Lower Town Fishguard is situated at the back of a north facing bay known as Fishguard Bay (Welsh: Bae Abergwaun).
 Its position offers protection from waves generated by prevailing westerly winds.

 It has a relatively mild climate due to its coastal position.
 The winds coming from the west or south-west have a determining influence on temperature and precipitation.

-Captain Jack Sparrow may owe more to the imagination of Hollywood script writers than reality but the Pembrokeshire coastline is littered with evidence of real life pirates.
+Captain Jack Sparrow may owe more to the imagination of Hollywood scriptwriters than reality but the Pembrokeshire coastline is littered with evidence of real-life pirates.

 Seafaring Fishguard’s scenic Lower Town was attacked by an American privateer with cannons blazing in 1779.
-A fort was built on the local headland to fend off future assault.
+A fort was built on the local headland to fend off a future assault.

 And one of the most famous pirates ever to sail the seven seas was Pembrokeshire lad Bartholomew Roberts, later known as Black Bart, from Little Newcastle.

 Fishguard’s Royal Oak pub appeared in the film “I’ll Sleep When I’m Dead” starring Clive Owen.

 Lower Town Fishguard was used as “Llareggub” in the film of Dylan Thomas’s “Under Milk Wood”, starring Richard Burton, Elizabeth Taylor and Peter O’Toole.
 Many local people were involved in the production of this film as background characters.